Towards Revealing the Effectiveness of Small-Scale Fine-tuning in R1-style Reinforcement Learning: Hypothetical Analysis

 \subsection{Estimate Reward Growth Rate}

-Given significant influence of small-scale SFT, we try to explain these phenomena from a theoretical perspective.
-Intuitively, we need to describe ``how fast test accuracy increases in training''.
+Intuitively, we need to describe ``how fast test accuracy increases during training''.
 Let \(a\) denotes a response(action) and \(s\) denotes a prompt(state).
 With an evaluation dataset \(D_e\) and a policy \(\pi_\theta(a,s)\), the test accuracy can be defined as \(\Psi(\theta)=\mathbb{E}_{a \sim \pi_\theta, s \sim D_e}[r(a,s)]\), where \(r(a,s)\in \{0,1\}\) is a binary reward.
-Consider optimizing \(r(a,s)\) by a basic REINFORCE \citep{sutton_policy_1999} algorithm and Stochastic Gradient Descent(SGD), policy gradient is computed by aggregating samples as \autoref{equ:pg-raw}, where \(N\) is train batch size and \(D_t\) is training set.
+Consider optimizing \(r(a,s)\) by a basic REINFORCE \citep{sutton_policy_1999} algorithm and Stochastic Gradient Descent(SGD), policy gradient is computed by aggregating samples as Equation \ref{equ:pg-raw}, where \(N\) is train batch size and \(D_t\) is training set.